xiaohupro/swoole-docs/README.md

 #### [Swoole EventLoop](/modules/swoole-event-loop.md) {#entry_h2_8}

-Developers can use swoole EventLoop API to use the system EventLoop.
+Developers can use Swoole EventLoop API to use the system EventLoop.

 #### Swoole Memory Management